memogarcia/memogarcia.mx/_posts/2018-02-02-data-pipelines-python.md

 def consume_files():
     for file in list_files('/tmp'):
-        # do something with a single file
+        # do something with a single element
         print(file)
 ```